ExcelsiorDesign/comsc110/m06/Readme.txt

 0 1 2 3 4 5 7 6 8 9

-EXERCISE 6C selectSort.cpp (improved bubbleSort)
+EXERCISE 6C sort.h, test_sort.cpp (improved bubbleSort)
-The selectSort.cpp is one of the two select sort implementations:
+The selectSort used in sort.h is one of the two select sort implementations:

     Step 1.
 Designate the right side as the sorted region.
     Step 2.
 Find the largest item INDEX of the unsorted.
     Step 3+4 Swap the largest with the far right of the unsorted.
     Step 5.
 Repeat step 2 - 5, until no more unsorted items.

+The example is sort the smallest one to the left (sorted) region.
+Change it to sort the largest one to the sorted (right) region.

 // Compilation using Linux command console
 // main_arg.cpp